salesforce/xgen/README.md

 Model cards are published on the HuggingFace Hub:

-* [XGen-7B-4K-Base](https://huggingface.co/Salesforce/xgen-7b-4k-base): Pretrained XGen-7B model trained under 4K sequence length.
+* [XGen-7B-4K-Base](https://huggingface.co/Salesforce/xgen-7b-4k-base) with support for 4K sequence length.
-* [XGen-7B-8K-Base](https://huggingface.co/Salesforce/xgen-7b-8k-base): Pretrained XGen-7B model trained under 8K sequence length.
+* [XGen-7B-8K-Base](https://huggingface.co/Salesforce/xgen-7b-8k-base) with support for 8K sequence length.

 The training data for the models are tokenized with OpenAI Tiktoken library.